Exhibitions

 The Richmond Public Art program turns the city into a living exhibition by situating permanent, temporary and ephemeral artwork into our everyday landscape.

-Artists interested in responding to public art calls are encouraged to download the guide for tips on how to apply and to subscribe to Public Art’s email list to receive artist calls as they are announced.
+Artists interested in responding to public art calls are encouraged to download the guide for tips on how to apply and to contact us to get on the Public Art email list to receive artist calls as they are announced.
+Current artist calls can be found here.

 Richmond’s Public Art Plans are designed to help City staff, private developers and communities identify potential collaborations and thematic links that could be made between areas of the city and projects that span property and neighbourhood boundaries.